intermine/im-docs/docs/system-requirements/hardware/index.md

 * SAS disks are faster than SATA
 * Hardware RAID controller with a battery backed cache \(gives faster write speeds\)
 * It doesn’t matter whether storage is in the same box or a separate disk array.
-If it is separate a fibrechannel connection is required.
+If it is separate, a fibrechannel connection is required.

 {% hint style="info" %}
 It's essential to have separate development and production machines.